mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 Only three!
 I mean, I don't want to be a goody-two-shoes or anything but is that not pretty diligent?
 You betcha!
 Let us not discuss the fact that it's also Sunday and I left the final steps until today to complete, so I guess the whole 'distraction' thing is not really an option.
 Still, proud of me!

+## DevTools Tutorial

+**_What did you notice about your learning style, strengths and limitations when doing this crash course?_**

+I love the creative side of things, so I quite enjoyed recreating the website.
+The problem was that once it went more into the functional side of things, I got a bit lost.
+I'm hoping that the things that flew over my head in the tutorial will make more sense once I actually have to start using them.

+**_Did any blocks come up for you?
+How did you overcome them?_**

+Not really.
+It was all reasonably familiar territory because I had had some practice using DevTools over the past few lessons.

+**_Did you do something funny with the Dev Tools?_**

+I just changed the website from talking about creating your own blog to having the best summer.
+Didn't show any of my friends though––I'm not sure they'd be quite so impressed as I would like.
+That's okay though, I feel like a hacker wizard regardless.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**